kurucz-gyuri/deep-learning-hw/README.md

 - Józsa György

 ## Topic
 Our aim is to train a neural network to be able to generate Hungarian news articles based on the style of multiple news media, namely `origo.hu` and `index.hu`.
-On supplying the network with an initial prompt (the beginning sentence or paragraph on article), we expect an output of an entire article.
+On supplying the network with an initial prompt (the beginning sentence or paragraph of an article), we expect an output of an entire article.

 ## Database
 We scraped two major hungarian news websites: `index.hu`, and `origo.hu`.
 What we extracted is the plaintext data of tens of thousands of news articles.